 Justin began his ministry at Faith Bible Church in 2016 after having served at Grace Community Church in Los Angeles for three years as an associate pastor, taking special responsibility of membership, pastoral care, and supplementary preaching.
 While in Los Angeles, he also completed his Master of Divinity at the Master’s Seminary.
 He and his wife, Tonya, have two daughters and three sons.

 After finishing his Church Ministries degree, Phil took a position as a Christian school assistant administrator in 2002.
-Two years later he moved to Clearwater, Fl. to coach soccer and serve as the Student Activites Director at Clearwater Christian College.
-The Bates came to Faith in 2007 to work with children and teens but have since transitioned to overseeing discipleship through small groups, seminars and membership .
+Two years later he moved to Clearwater, Fl. to coach soccer and serve as the Student Activities Director at Clearwater Christian College.
 Phil and his wife Jodi were married in 2003 and have two children.
+The Bates came to Faith in 2007 and Phil oversees Administration, Training and Membership.

-Mitch is a CPA in Ohio and Florida and works as the Chief Financial Officer of Wright Construction Group.
+Mitch has served in leadership at Faith since 2006.
+He oversees small groups and loves teaching the Word in Seminars.
+He is a CPA in Ohio and Florida and works as the Chief Financial Officer of Wright Construction Group.
 The Bueltels moved to Naples from Ohio in 2004 and have been a part of Faith Bible Church since that time.
 He and his wife Kelly were married in 1987 and have five children.

 We believe the Bible to be inspired, the only infallible authoritative Word of God.
 Inspired by the Holy Spirit it has supreme authority in all matters of faith and conduct.
 II Timothy 3:16-17; II Peter 1:20-21; Matthew 5:18; John 16:12-13; Hebrews 4:12